 It is HIGHLY RECOMMENDED that applications be submitted by June 30th, 2017, in order to secure a space in residence.

 We may contact you for a personal interview if there are further questions or concerns regarding your residence application.

 STEP 4: Acceptance to Residence

 Once we have received all the necessary forms and conducted an interview (if necessary), we will inform you that you have been conditionally accepted into the residence program.
 All residence communication is conducted through the email address you have provided on your residence application.
 Once conditionally accepted, your space in the residence will be reserved for a limited amount of time.
-In order to confirm you space in residence, you must pay a $500 Residence Security Deposit (New Students Only) and sign and return the Residence Contract included with your letter of Conditional Acceptance within the timeframe given on the letter. *Priority may be given to applicants residing outside of the greater Edmonton area.
+In order to confirm you space in residence, you must pay a $500 Residence Security Deposit and sign and return the Residence Contract included with your letter of Conditional Acceptance within the timeframe given on the letter. *Priority may be given to applicants residing outside of the greater Edmonton area.

 Additional Deposit Information: Returning students may be required to top up their Residence Security Deposit if charges were assessed to it in the previous academic year.

 Cancellations in advance of move-in are subject to the following policies: